j5py/agile/README.md

-# From IBM on Coursera
+# Get Started with Cloud Native, DevOps, Agile, and NoSQL

-## Get Started with Cloud Native, DevOps, Agile, and NoSQL
+> From IBM on Coursera

 ### Hands-on Lab
 - User Story template